-First year students attend a program every Orientation offered by Syracuse University that educates and draws awareness to topics such as date rape, healthy sexuality and gender roles.
-Offered every fall, the "Non-Violent Sexuality" program discusses healthy relationships and gender role misconceptions.
+First-year students receive information during Orientation that educates and draws awareness to topics such as date rape, healthy sexuality, and gender roles.

 Relationships with Other Police Departments

 The University Hill area in Syracuse consists of a number of facilities that have their own security forces.
 Those incidents that affect one facility tend to affect us all.
 To assure the rapid transfer of information and the best usage of available resources, we use the HILL-NET radio system.
 The HILLNET system links the University Police Department at SUNY-ESF with public safety and police departments at Syracuse University, Veterans Administration Hospital, Crouse-Irving Memorial Hospital, SUNY Upstate Medical University, and the Hutchings Psychiatric Center.
 Information about criminal activity is immediately broadcast to all HILLNET participants so they can take preventative measures.
 Periodic meetings among the HILLNET facilities, area merchant representatives, and the Syracuse Police Department allow for the free flow of information among all concerned groups.
 SUNY-ESF receives copies of Syracuse Police Department's daily bulletins to keep abreast of criminal activity in the University Hill area.